okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 ## *Georeferencing with ArcGIS Pro*
 #### Starting a New Project
-1. To begin a new project, open ArcGIS on your desktop.
+1. To begin a new project, open ArcGIS Pro.
 2. Click **Map** under *New, Blank Templates*.

 ![New Project](images/NewProject.PNG)